JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 # What I Learned at BSE and What I Hope to Learn in the Future

 During my time at BSE, one of the most valuable things I learned was how to code using Arduino.
 Before this camp, I had no prior experience with programming but now I have a solid understanding of the basics of coding and a much deeper appreciation for the complexity behind coding projects.
-I also gained hands-on experience working with components like the L298N motor driver and the HC-05 Bluetooth module.
+I also gained hands-on experience working with components like the L298N motor driver (Figure 4) and the HC-05 Bluetooth module (Figure 9).
 These were completely new to me at the start, but I can now explain the function of each port and how they contribute to the overall performance of my robot.
 Looking ahead, I hope to improve my coding skills and develop a deeper understanding of how each line of code affects a robot.

 # ![label](8huhuhuuhuhuh.jpeg)

-Figure 5: Close up of a Bluetooth HC-O5 module
+Figure 9: Close up of a Bluetooth HC-O5 module

-The HC-05 Bluetooth module is a wireless communication device that uses serial (UART) signals to send and receive data between a microcontroller (like an Arduino) and another Bluetooth device, such as a smartphone or computer.
+The HC-05 Bluetooth module is a wireless communication device that uses serial (UART) signals to send and receive data between a microcontroller (like an Arduino UNO) and another Bluetooth device, such as a smartphone or computer.
 It works like a wireless version of a serial cable, allowing two devices to "talk" to each other over Bluetooth instead of through physical wires.
 When connected, the HC-05 can receive data through its RX pin and send data through its TX pin.
 The module operates in either master or slave mode, and they can be reconfigured using AT commands when placed in command mode, which allows you to change things like its name, PIN, and connection settings.
 For example, I used an HC-05 on my robot to allow wireless control through a gauntlet that sent Bluetooth signals.